 The best duvet covers, according to sleep experts

 If you're looking for 100% natural cotton, in a not-too-high thread count sweet spot, check out these more budget-minded duvet covers from Eikei, which are another Tuck pick with excellent customer reviews.
 The percale-weave cover has ties hidden inside and a button closure to keep your comforter in place.
-Oh, and it comes in a slew of colors.
+Oh, and it comes in dozens of colors.

 For more stories like this, check out: